infumap/infumap/docs/cli.md

 - **--mark-failed-item-id (optional, repeatable):** Write a failed text-extraction manifest for this PDF and exit without contacting the extraction service.
 This keeps the item from being retried until you explicitly reprocess it.
 - **--mark-failed-reason (optional):** Reason string to store in manifests written via `--mark-failed-item-id`.

-### fragments

-Build on-disk RAG fragment artifacts without starting the web server.
-The initial implementation writes fragments from the item `title` field only.
-This includes note text, since notes store their text in `title`.

-Options:

-- **-s --settings (optional):** Path to a toml settings configuration file.
-If not specified, `~/.infumap/settings.toml` will be assumed.
-- **--item-id (optional):** Build fragments only for this item.

-### tag-images
+### extract image

-Run the image tagging processing loop without starting the web server.
-This command will load items, initialize the configured object store, and then continuously call the external image tagging service for supported image items that do not yet have image-tag artifacts.
+Run the image tagging processing loop for supported images.

 Options: